 We had a really nice drive on a road that actually had asphalt and went through tea fields, sugar cane fields, and the jungle.
 As we entered Kampala we passed the Mandela Stadium and headed for Garden City, a welcome place.
 Three story mall with a great food court that looks over the beautiful Kampala Country Club.
 So we rested, ate some pizza, watched golfers with caddies play the long par four we could see, and did some retail therapy.
 Things seem better the farther from Jinja we go.

 We stopped at a hardware store to get some supplies to fix some piping on some tanks in the village and found an eight inch pipe wrench for 65,000 channel locks for 70,000 schillings, and a small ball valve with and elbow and adapter for 160,000 schillings……that’s about 180 US Dollars.
+Check out play pokies online free and find the best!
 To put it in perspective o believe you could get the same items at an Ace for about 30 bucks!
 Oh yes and the average worker here earns a dollar a day!

 So now I lay under my mosquito net at the mission in Kyengaza writing this note (thanks for letting me do so, this electronic gizmo reminds me of you all and makes me remember home and feel safe for the time I spend doing so).
 I will rest here for a while listening to some 80’s rock and roll on the ipod to recharge and then get my peeps (Ali and Wayne) and head for the borehole.
 Seeing the children smile and play around that spring of life that you and I have given them makes me smile no matter what happens around here.